PWrWhiteHats/BtS-2022-Writeups/crypto/identity-3/solution/SOLUTION.md

 ## Vulnerability

-Value `x` has the same value twice indicating reuse of nonce.
+Value `x` has the same value twice indicating reuse of ephemeral.

 ## Exploit
 r = random value chosen by client